DNS is the phonebook of the internet!

 - Operating system’s cache.

-In the process of DNS lookup for finding IP, when there is no cache data available for the requested domain name, a set of DNS servers work together to find the IP address.
+In the process of DNS lookup for finding an IP, when there is no cache data available for the requested domain name, a set of DNS servers work together to find the IP address.

 Types of DNS servers